lly03/WeatherJournalApp/README.md

 <img src="https://user-images.githubusercontent.com/86360050/133074032-9c4e7041-ba25-46b4-9551-b607f20336c9.png" alt="screenshot of the weather journal app">

+When you enter the zip code (US only) and your feelings, it should be held into the server.
+And when you generate another entry, the latest entry, which was the input you added previously, should display under "Most Recent Entry".

 ## Starter Code

 I used a starter code provided by Udacity - <a href="https://github.com/udacity/fend/tree/refresh-2019" target="_blank">Link to the starter code</a>